Orange (2010 film): Soundtrack

+Release

+The film was released on 26 November 2010.
+The film was then re-released on 25th March 2023.

 Reception

-Jeevi of Idlebrain.com gave the film a rating of 3.25 out of 5 and opined that "Orange is an honest film with a nice story idea despite inconsistencies and a few dull moments".
-Serish Nanisetti of The Hindu opined that "Orange is a luridly vivid non-linear narrative with the smarts in all the right places" and noted that "Ambiguity and love may not go together in Indian film industry, but Baskar manages to tell the story and keep the attention of the audience".
-Sify rated the film 2.75 out of 5 and noted that "Orange maybe the symbol of love but we hardly find any love in the movie.
+Jeevi of Idlebrain.com gave the film a rating of 3.25 out of 5 and wrote, "Orange is an honest film with a nice story idea despite inconsistencies and a few dull moments".
+Serish Nanisetti of The Hindu opined, "Orange is a luridly vivid non-linear narrative with the smarts in all the right places" and noted that "Ambiguity and love may not go together in Indian film industry, but Baskar manages to tell the story and keep the attention of the audience".
+Sify rated the film 2.75 out of 5 and noted, "Orange maybe the symbol of love but we hardly find any love in the movie.
 Less love, more arguments – that's about it".
-Radhika Rajamani of Rediff.com gave the film a rating of 2 1/2 out of five stars and wrote that "It becomes a bit monotonous to hear the lines on love over and over again.
+Radhika Rajamani of Rediff.com gave the film a rating of 2 1/2 out of five stars and wrote, "It becomes a bit monotonous to hear the lines on love over and over again.
 The confusion over the 'love' issue slows down the proceedings".
-Deepa Garimella of Full Hyderabad said that "On the whole, the film tends to look confused and shaky in its fundamentals, and Bhaskar could have chosen a more streamlined way of telling his story, but for what it's worth, Orange seems a decent step out of the clutter".
+Deepa Garimella of Full Hyderabad said, "On the whole, the film tends to look confused and shaky in its fundamentals, and Bhaskar could have chosen a more streamlined way of telling his story, but for what it's worth, Orange seems a decent step out of the clutter".